 - For advanced non-small-cell lung cancer

 More approvals of this combo are likely on the way for other types of cancer.
-This includes ovarian cancer and mesothelioma.
+This includes ovarian cancer.
 Researchers will be watchful.
 That’s because ipilimumab can lead to severe side effects.

 Immunotherapy Plus Chemotherapy